The Systems and Routines I Use for Everyday Life

 I was recently interview by "Balance the Grind".
 Here were my responses to Hao's practical questions.

-1) To kick things off, could you tell us a little about your career background and current role?
+1) To kick off, could you tell us a about your career background & current role?

 I’ve followed a weird and non-linear path, to say the least.

-I’ve always liked just about every topic, so I’ve tried my hand at many things.
+I’ve always liked just about every topic, so I tried my hand at many things.

 Now, 5% of my time goes into venture capital investing with Ultraviolet.
-5% goes to Next Chapter, which is a global network of invite-only social clubs which I founded.
-The remaining 90% goes into a stealth mode AI/healthcare company that I am building.
+5% goes to Next Chapter, a global member's club for founders & investors that I founded.
+The remaining 90% goes into a stealth mode AI healthcare company that I am building.

-2) What does a day in your life look like for you?
-Can you take us through a recent workday?
+2) What does a day in your life look like?
+Can you step through a recent work day?

 Maker vs manager days

 I put all phone calls and management tasks on Monday, Thursday and Friday.
 These are ‘manager’ days.
-Some manager days will have ten back-to-back 30min calls.
-I find back-to-back calls much easier than adhoc calls throughout the day.
+Some manager days will have fifteen back-to-back calls.
+I find back-to-back calls easier than adhoc calls.

-I try to reserve creative work for Tuesday, Wednesday, Saturday and Sunday.
-These are ‘maker’ days.
+I reserve creative work for Tuesday, Wednesday, Saturday and Sunday – the ‘maker’ days.

 A typical Thursday (manager day)